prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

     ```bash
     LiveConnectMode=minimal gulp build --modules=liveIntentIdSystem
     ```

+3. The hub version, which requires a live-connect tag (>=3.0.0) installed on your page in addition to prebid.
+This will significantly reduce the size of your prebid bundle and allow you to use the newest features of live-connect.
+All non-hub version might be deprecated in the future.

+    Add the **hub** LiveIntent Identity module to your Prebid.js package with:

+    ```bash
+    LiveConnectMode=hub gulp build --modules=liveIntentIdSystem
+    ```

 This is an example of how the `request.userId.lipb` object, which contains the resolution result, would look like: